krzkaczor/krzkaczor.github.io/_posts/2015-07-24-getting-child-elements-using-windows-automation-in-reliable-way.md

 		rootElement.GetAllChildren();

-Similary you can craft recursive method to get all descendatns:
+Similarly you can craft recursive method to get all descendants:

         public static List<AutomationElement> GetAllDescendants(this AutomationElement element, int depth = 0, int maxDepth = 3)
         {